 - 11-31 DPF Artemia and Juvenile powder mix 75-200

 - 32+ DPF Artemia, Gemma micro 300, Zebrafeed 400-600

-The Bateson Centre Aquarium Facility holds over 750 different zebrafish families called lines.
+The Biological Services Aquarium (BSA) holds over 750 different zebrafish families called lines.
 Six of these lines are wild-type strains, which are similar to the Zebra Danio fish that you can buy in most tropical fish shops.